RuterNo/adt-doc/docs/pto-pta-responsibilities.md

 ![Update static content](assets/images/pto/static_update.png)

 ### Operator responsibilities:
-- Download static content pack(s) from Routers regularly
+- Download static content pack(s) from Ruter regularly
     - At least once a day
     - If it only happens once, then the download must take place after 16:00 each day, and be available in the vehicle until the following day
 - Validate that the package has been downloaded correctly (SHA hash verification)
 - Set aside 16GB of storage capacity in the vehicle for storing static files
     - Typically MP4, HTML, JS, images, mp3 etc.
     - NOTE: the entire capacity of 16GB must be able to be used for DPI content.
-That is when the contents are to be extracted, the router's zip file must be in a different area than the destination files.
+That is when the contents are to be extracted, the ruter's zip file must be in a different area than the destination files.
 - Push out new content packs to the vehicles when they are in the depot and before they are in traffic the next day
     - NOTE: Only files that have changed since the previous version should be transferred to the vehicle.
 Changes must be diffused and synchronized, e.g. with a tool like rsync.
 - Updates will come on two channels:
     - Stage
         - planned changes come here first, and must be verified that they work on a test vehicle by the operator, before they are promoted to prod.